-- As set forth in the Schedule 13G filed with the SEC by Barclays Global Investors, NA and other reporting persons on February 5, 2009.
+- (4) As set forth in the Schedule 13G filed with the SEC by Barclays Global Investors, NA and other reporting persons on February 5, 2009.
 The Schedule 13G reports that these shares are held in trust accounts for the economic benefit of the beneficiaries of those accounts.
-The Schedule 13G reports that these shares represent 6,474,430 shares over which sole voting power is claimed and 7,819,894 shares over which sole dispositive power is claimed as follows: (1) Barclays Global Investors, NA has sole voting power over 4,853,056 shares and sole dispositive power over 5,776,323 shares, (2) Barclays Global Fund Advisors has sole voting power over 797,495 shares and sole dispositive power over 1,121,055 shares, (3) Barclays Global Investors, Ltd has sole voting power over 340,902 shares and sole dispositive power over 439,539 shares, (4) Barclays Global Investors Japan Limited has sole voting power over 335,902 shares and sole dispositive power over 335,902 shares, (5) Barclays Global Investors Canada Limited has sole voting power over 132,405 shares and sole dispositive power over 14,670 shares, and (6) Barclays Global Investors Australia Limited has sole vote power over 14,670 shares and sole dispositive power over 14,670 shares. - (5) Includes 51,600 shares held by the Evergreen Capital Trust, of which Mr. Corliss is a trustee and 100% beneficial owner. - (6) Includes 6,961 shares the receipt of which previously has been deferred pursuant to PAS' Directors' Deferred Compensation Plan and 265 shares issued upon the reinvestment of cash dividends on such deferred shares. - (7) Includes 5,181 shares the receipt of which previously has been deferred pursuant to PAS' Directors' Deferred Compensation Plan and 365 shares issued upon the reinvestment of cash dividends on such deferred shares. - (8) Includes 12,116,087 shares held by Starquest and 102 shares held by Pohlad Companies.
-Excludes 192,592 shares held by the Grantor Retained Annuity Trust created by Mr. Pohlad as shares over which he has neither voting nor dispositive power. - (9) Includes 4,493 shares the receipt of which previously has been deferred pursuant to PAS' Directors' Deferred Compensation Plan and 60 shares issued upon the reinvestment of cash dividends on such deferred shares. - (10) Includes 12,116,087 shares held by Starquest, 51,600 shares held by the Evergreen Capital Trust, 102 shares held by Pohlad Companies, 507,363 shares which directors and executive officers have the right to acquire through exercise of stock options, and 1,219,483 shares over which there is sole voting power but no investment power.
+The Schedule 13G reports that these shares represent 6,474,430 shares over which sole voting power is claimed and 7,819,894 shares over which sole dispositive power is claimed as follows: (1) Barclays Global Investors, NA has sole voting power over 4,853,056 shares and sole dispositive power over 5,776,323 shares, (2) Barclays Global Fund Advisors has sole voting power over 797,495 shares and sole dispositive power over 1,121,055 shares, (3) Barclays Global Investors, Ltd has sole voting power over 340,902 shares and sole dispositive power over 439,539 shares, (4) Barclays Global Investors Japan Limited has sole voting power over 335,902 shares and sole dispositive power over 132,405 shares and sole dispositive power over 14,670 shares and sole dispositive power over 14,670 shares. - (5) Includes 51,600 shares held by the Evergreen Capital Trust, of which Mr. Corliss is a trustee and 100% beneficial owner. - (6) Includes 6,961 shares the receipt of which previously has been deferred pursuant to PAS' Directors' Deferred Compensation Plan and 265 shares issued upon the reinvestment of cash dividends on such deferred shares. - (7) Includes 5,181 shares the receipt of which previously has been deferred pursuant to PAS' Directors' Deferred Compensation Plan and 365 shares issued upon the reinvestment of cash dividends on such deferred shares. - (8) Includes 12,116,087 shares held by Starquest and 102 shares held by Pohlad Companies.
+Excludes 192,592 shares held by the Grantor Retained Annuity Trust created by Mr. Pohlad as shares over which he has neither voting nor dispositive power. - (9) Includes 4,493 shares the receipt of which previously has been deferred pursuant to PAS' Directors' Deferred Compensation Plan and 60 shares issued upon the reinvestment of cash dividends on such deferred shares. - (10) Includes 12,116,087 shares held by Starquest, 51,600 shares held by the Evergreen Capital Trust, 102 shares held by Pohlad Companies, 507,363 shares which directors and executive officers have the right to acquire through exercise of stock options, and 1,332,483 shares over which there is sole voting power but no investment power.